CERNatschool/beta-attenuation/README.md

 ### Processing the data
 The `process-datasets.py` Python script processes the raw datasets obtained for each thickness of test material.
+Use this script to re-run the processing (which also produces frame images) or process your own data.
 **Warning**: this could take some time, so be prepared to leave your computer running for a while!